Clinics

 Rulebooks

-Rules of the Court – Tennis Canada’s Official Rule Book now in stock!
+Hardcopies of the 2024 Rules of the Court – Tennis Canada’s Official Rule Book, will be available soon.

 Digital Copies:

-Summary of Changes – Rules of the Court 2020
+Summary of Changes – Rules of The Court 2024 (coming soon)

 Code of Conduct – Oct 1 2017